yesiamrocks/Triggle/README.md

 ## Global Disable (Optional)

-You can globally disable all triggle animations, useful for accessibility, performance testing, or reduced motion preferences:
+You can globally disable all **Triggle** animations, useful for accessibility, performance testing, or reduced motion preferences:

 ```js
 window.__trg_TRIGGER_DISABLED = true;